 The Women’s Court was set up not only to deal with the past but also to deal with the present, our women’s reality, and to protect women in the future.
 It created spaces where women could testify about violence, both during the war and in peace, both in the private and public spheres.
 By forming the court, we connected with women at the global level and opened pathways of cooperation and solidarity.

-The Women’s Court has been praised by experts as being groundbreaking and innovative for putting the victims in the heart of its work.
+The Women’s Court has been praised by experts as being groundbreaking and innovative for putting the victims at the heart of its work.
 What was your experience of the Women’s Court?

 We all took the institution of the Woman’s Court very seriously – it has become part of our everyday life and living.
 It has given me a new dimension in my fight for justice.
 It feels good to know that everywhere in the world there is a mother, a sister, a wife who understands me and to whom I can turn.
 Most importantly, the Women’s Court allows us to cover every aspect of the potential endangering of women.
 This is our biggest achievement.